nathanielfernandes/kv/readme.md

 #### info
+key value pairs will expire after about 6 hours of inactivity.
+GETting a value will reset it's keys expirey

+key value pairs cannot be overwritten untill they expire.

 keys and values will be trunicated
 - keys have a max size of 256 characters
 - values have a max size of 512 characters